NEWSMAKER-Entrepreneur's kids inspired battle with California teachers

 FORTUNE

 Welch earned his fortune overseeing the $41 billion merger between optical communications company SDL, where he was vice president in charge of corporate development, and JDS Uniphase in 2000.
 He's now president and board member at Infinera, an optical telecommunications system manufacturer based in Sunnyvale, California, that he co-founded in 2001.
-Welch's total compensation as of fiscal year 2013 was $2,178,886, according to an Infinera company filing.
+Welch's total compensation as of fiscal year 2013 was $2,178,886, according to BusinessWeek.

-Welch owns about 3 million shares, or 2.5 percent of Inferna, according to its proxy filing in March.
-At $9.13 a share as of Friday, his holding is worth about $28 million.

 Welch, who lives in Atherton, California, in a home valued at more than $10 million, according to property records, gave Students Matter an interest-free loan of almost $500,000 and with his wife, Heidi, contributed more than $300,000 to get the group off the ground in 2011.
 In 2012, he loaned the group almost $950,000, tax filings show.